Lonicera caerulea: Cultivation

-The indigenous peoples of eastern Russia, northern Japan, and northern China have long harvested the wild berries, but cultivation efforts are relatively recent, beginning in the Soviet Union in the 1950s.
-Research into commercial cultivation continued in Hokkaido, Japan in the 1970s.
+The indigenous peoples of eastern Russia, northern Japan, and northern China have long harvested the wild berries, but cultivation efforts are relatively recent.
+Research into commercial cultivation improved in Hokkaido, Japan in the 1970s.
 The plant is mostly unknown in the Western world, even though some varieties grow in Canada and northern United States.
 Haskap variety edulis has been used frequently in breeding efforts, but other varieties have been bred with it to increase productivity and flavor.
 In several haskap breeding programs, the variety emphyllocalyx has been the dominant one used.
-In recent years, a new programme has aimed at growing honeyberries commercially in Scotland (with a similar climate to Japan) at farms in Duns, Angus, Tayside, Perth and Fife.
+In recent years, a new programme has aimed at growing honeyberries commercially in Scotland (with a similar climate to Northern Japan) at farms in Duns, Angus, Tayside, Perth and Fife.

 Disease

 This plant is not affected by many pests and diseases.
 Powdery mildew is one disease documented to affect Lonicera caerulea, usually after fruit maturity in mid- to late summer.
 When the plant is affected, it is common for the leaves to turn white, with brown patches eventually developing.